 Today, however, as central banks start to raise rates again, the curve is starting to flatten.
 If the spread between 10-year maturities and two-year maturities dips into negative territory, it tends to indicate an economic recession.

 Economy is late cycle

-A year ago, commentators were looking forward to a synchronised global recovery from the effects of COVID.
+A year ago, we were looking forward to synchronised global recovery from the effects of COVID.
 Now, the managers think we are close to the end of this economic cycle.
 They highlight a number of base effects that will give rise to slower growth figures.
 In March 2021, we had the final fiscal stimulus in the US, a re-opening economy and the anniversary of the initial COVID-19 shock to economies and markets in March 2020.
-That makes it very hard for the pace of growth in March 2022 to match that of March 2021, in their view.
+That makes it very hard for the pace of growth in March 2022 to match that of March 2021.

 Long bond yields have been rising, as Figure 6 shows.
-The managers say that if the pace of rate rises comes to an abrupt halt or even goes into reverse as the downturn materialises, possibly accelerated by events in Ukraine, yields should tighten again.
-This is the opportunity that they have been waiting for.
+If the pace of rate rises comes to an abrupt halt or even goes into reverse as the downturn materialises, possibly accelerated by events in Ukraine, yields should tighten again.
+This is the opportunity that HDIV’s managers have been waiting for.

 HDIV’s duration shifts naturally through the managers’ asset allocation decisions.
 At the back end of 2021, they felt that loans did not offer attractive returns.
 The dramatic shift in market sentiment has now created an opportunity here, however.

 Figure 7 shows how HDIV’s asset allocation has evolved since its launch in 2007.
 A recent uptick in the exposure to loans and a modest shift from investment grade to high yield is evident.
 Overall, the managers think that the portfolio, with a bias to good-quality, BB-rated debt, is well-positioned should we see a hard landing.
 They are happy to maintain the level of gearing, which makes a significant contribution towards the trust’s revenue account.